echonest/echoprint-server/README.md

     API/fp.py - main python module for Echoprint API/solr.py - Solr's python module (with slight enhancements)

+    examples/lookup.py - an example fingerprint and lookup of a query

     Hashr/ - java project for a custom solr field type to handle Echoprint data

     solr/ - complete solr install with Hashr already in the right place and with the right schema and config to make it work.